OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-12.md

 ## 1 Samuel 12:4

-And they said, “You have not defrauded us or oppressed us or taken anything from any man’s hand.”
+And they replied, “You have not wronged us, nor oppressed us, nor taken anything from anyone’s hand.”

 ## 1 Samuel 12:5